 We are not currently profitable and have rarely generated positive net cash flow from operations.
 In addition, we expect to continue to incur significant expenditures for the foreseeable future in support of our manufacturing operations, sales and marketing costs for Afrezza, and development costs for other product candidates in our pipeline.
-As of March 31, 2021, we had capital resources of \$247.8 million in cash and cash equivalents, \$29.0 million in short-term investments, \$1.5 million in long-term investments, an accumulated deficit of \$3.1 billion and total principal amount of outstanding borrowings of \$338.4 million.
+As of June 30, 2021, we had capital resources of \$62.5 million in cash and cash equivalents, \$100.0 million in short-term investments and \$39.0 million in long-term investments, and we had an accumulated deficit of \$3.1 billion and total principal amount of outstanding borrowings of \$293.3 million.

-In March 2021, we issued \$230.0 million of Senior convertible notes before offering expenses.
+In March 2021, we issued \$230.0 million of Senior convertible notes.
 In April 2021, we made a \$10.0 million principal prepayment against outstanding term loans under the MidCap credit facility and repaid the entire principal amount of \$35.1 million outstanding under the Mann Group non-convertible note (together with all accrued and unpaid interest thereon) as further disclosed in Note 6 - Borrowings.
-As amended, the MidCap credit facility provides a secured term loan facility with an aggregate principal amount of up to \$110.0 million, of which \$60.0 million remains available for borrowing if the conditions for Tranche 3 are met.
+As amended, the MidCap credit facility provides a secured term loan facility with an aggregate principal amount of up to \$100.0 million, of which \$60.0 million remains available for borrowing if the conditions for Tranche 3 are met.